Water. We all need it. It’s essential for all life on earth, and cannabis plants are obviously no exception.

 Hydroponic cannabis growers enjoy having this clean slate to work with.
 They start with stripped water and then add nutrients and adjust pH as needed to reach their ideal water composition.

-Using a product like Reefertilizer Grow and Bloom in RO water for a hydroponic or soil grow will help you maintain a proper balance of the essential nutrients for cannabis growth.
+Using a product like Reefertilizer Grow and Bloom in RO water for hydroponic or soil growing will help you maintain a proper balance of the essential nutrients for cannabis growth during veg and flower.

 But there’s good news!
-Chlorine is volatile, meaning that it evaporates easily.
+In most modern water systems the chlorine is dissipated by the time it comes out the tap.
+Chlorine is also volatile, meaning that it evaporates easily.

-If you’re a cannabis grower using soil, then you will want to allow any extra chlorine to evaporate before you water your plants.
+If you’re a cannabis grower using soil, then you may want to allow any extra chlorine to evaporate before you water your plants.
 To do this simply leave that tap water out in an open container for 12 to 24 hours to let the chlorine escape.
-In most cases tap water doesn’t contain enough chlorine to hurt organic soil, so letting it evaporate is just precautionary, but it’s an easy way to avoid harming your plants
+In most cases tap water doesn’t contain enough chlorine to hurt organic soil, so letting it evaporate is just precautionary, but it’s an easy way to avoid harming microbes in your soil.

-Tap water isn’t good for hydroponics because the grower has no control over what type of minerals exist in the water, or at what concentrations.
+Tap water isn’t the best choice for hydroponics because the grower has no control over what type of minerals exist in the water, or at what concentrations.
+Some areas might have heavy water that needs to be filtered before using on your weed plants.

 But if you’re growing a few plants in soil at home, tap water is perfectly acceptable.
-Just be sure to adjust the pH of the soil for cannabis to avoid any nutrient problems.
+Just be sure to monitor and adjust the pH for cannabis to avoid any nutrient problems.

 Reefertilizer Grow and Bloom are easy to mix into tap water and make feeding your plants a breeze.
 Just measure the right amount of powder, shake it up, and feed your plants, simple as that.

-It’s very popular to use a natural water source to feed cannabis plants.
-There are a few things you should know before giving swamp or lake water to your cannabis plants.
-At first it might seem like the natural way to feed any plant, but let’s think about how plants get water naturally.
-Plants get their water through rain and water in the soil.
+You can potentially tap into natural water sources to feed cannabis plants.
+There are a few things you should know before giving lake or rain water to your cannabis plants.
+At first it might seem like the natural way to feed any plant, but let’s think first about quality of natural water sources.
+Mother nature provides water for plants through rain and groundwater.

 Rain is a lot like distilled water.
-Water evaporates from the earth leaving behind many minerals and contaminants.
+Water evaporates from waterbodies leaving behind many minerals and contaminants.
 It then rains down on the soil, and filters through dirt while on it’s way to feed hungry plant roots.
+Rain water can be slightly acidic, so if you plan to collect and use it keep an eye on the pH.
+You may need to use agricultural lime to raise pH.

 Water in the soil usually comes from a lake, river, or swamp.
 The soil acts as a filter and removes many large particles and organisms while enriching the water with a number of nutrients and minerals.

-Natural water sources contain many small organisms and potential pests to plant life.
+Open water sources will likely contain many small organisms and potential pests to plant life.
 If you put it directly on your plants there’s a potential it might harm your plant or cause infection.
+You could first filter it and boil it to remove any harmful contaminants but that’s time consuming and costly.

-If you do want to use a natural water source to water your plants, you should first filter it or boil it to remove any harmful contaminants.
 The mineral content of naturally sourced water is also difficult to predict and will depend on the geology and location of the water source.
+A water report for you well source would be a helpful tool to determine what time of filtration is necessary.

 I hope this article helps clarify the different types and source of water available to feed your cannabis plants.
 These sources range in cost and benefits.
 Regardless cannabis will need the right combination of water and nutrients to grow healthy and potent flowers.
 Reefertilizer nutrients contain all the essential nutrients for cannabis growth and can be used easily with each one of these water sources.